jlant/nwispy/README.md

 * Web service capability to automatically get NWIS data files based on a user request file.

-* Improvement to the *nwispygui.py* code to allow users to interact with plots using a *SpanSelector* mouse widget.A key press of 'A' or 'a' would active the slider and a key press of 'Q' or 'q' de-activates the slider.
+* Improvement to the *nwispygui.py* code to allow users to interact with plots using a *SpanSelector* mouse widget.
+A key press of 'A' or 'a' would active the slider and a key press of 'Q' or 'q' de-activates the slider.

 DISCLAIMER and NOTICE